Talking to your child about sex and teenage pregnancy

 Pregnant and parenting school girls are expected to go to, health permitting, the school at which they are registered.
 There is a support programme to meet the needs of these young women, including child care.

 You can get more information from the website below:

 Health professionals will always encourage sexually active young people to talk to their parents about their situation.
 However, young people have the same rights as adults when it comes to confidentiality.
 This means that a doctor does not have to tell parents when a young person seeks contraception or sexual health advice and treatment.

 In some cases, health professionals may decide to refer a case to social services.
 This might happen if there is a large age difference between the two people involved, or if there is evidence of abuse.
 When dealing with cases involving younger teenagers, it will often be decided that there is a risk of harm and social services will be called.

 Rights of the father

-An unmarried mother automatically acquires parental responsibility for her child.
-Parents who are married at the time of their child's birth will also automatically acquire parental responsibility.
+An unmarried mother automatically has parental responsibility for her child.
+Parents who are married at the time of their child's birth will also automatically have parental responsibility.

-However, an unmarried father will not have parental responsibility as of right.
-He can, however, acquire parental responsibility, for example by jointly registering the child's birth or by asking the court to make a parental responsibility order.
+An unmarried father will not have parental responsibility as of right.
+He can, acquire parental responsibility, for example by jointly registering the child's birth or by asking the court to make a parental responsibility order.